Obtaining a Lien Release

 Why wasn’t the lien released by the bank when I paid it off years ago?

-- If the lien holder is a Bank or Savings and Loan that failed and has been placed in FDIC Receivership.
+- If the lien holder is a bank or savings and loan that failed and has been placed into FDIC Receivership.

-- The loan was paid off before the Institution failed.
+- If the loan was paid off to the bank or savings and loan before the Institution failed.

-- The loan was paid off to the FDIC after the Institution failed.
+- If the loan was paid off to the FDIC after the bank or savings and loan failed.

-If you have any questions regarding the FDIC’s ability to assist with a lien release, please contact 888-206-4662, between the hours of 8am - 4pm Central Time Monday through Friday (except federal holidays).
+If you have any questions regarding the FDIC’s ability to assist with a lien release, please contact FDIC DRR Customer Service at 888-206-4662, between the hours of 8am - 4pm Central Time Monday through Friday (except federal holidays).

 Why do I have to provide so much information?
 Don't you already have the records?

-The FDIC is the Receiver of the failed bank, it is not the actual lender, and the failed bank records in our possession are limited.
-If there is an acquiring institution for a failed bank, in most cases, the records were transferred to the acquirer.
+The FDIC is the Receiver of the failed bank or savings and loan.
+FDIC is not the actual lender, and the failed bank records in our possession are limited.
+If there is an acquiring institution for a failed bank or savings and loan, in most cases, the records were transferred to the acquirer.
+The acquirer may have information that will assist you with obtaining a lien release.